 The manipulative person will alternate abuse with really positive experiences which leads to the development of a trauma bond.
 Over time, the trauma bonding will strengthen, making it more and more difficult for a person to recognize clear signs of emotional or physical abuse.
 The abuser will positively reinforce certain behaviors, basically training someone to stay and continue to give their love to them.

-Sometimes, a person may be fully aware that they are with a toxic person, but they are so conditioned to continue forgiving them that it can be nearly impossible to finally leave.
+Sometimes, a person may be fully aware that they are with a toxic person, but they are so conditioned to continue forgiving them that it can be nearly impossible to finally leave, causing them to feel stuck.

 Common Risk Factors